Nitrokey/nitrokey-documentation/source/components/nextbox/faq/remote-access.rst

   connections**, which should enable full bi-directional traffic for IPv4 and IPv6.

-**Q:** Why do some devices fail to connect for my IPv6 configured NextBox?
+.. faq:: Why do some devices fail to connect for my IPv6 configured NextBox?

   Sadly, still not all ISPs and mobile-network providers (smartphones) do have full IPv6 support activated.
 This means, if your NextBox is configured for IPv6 only access, devices inside these networks will not be able to connect.
 The